The

 In order to determine the profit maximising output, the firmhas to meet two conditions :

-Since in perfect competition MR = AR = price (p), it follows that SMC = P.
+Since in perfect competition MR = AR = price (p), it follows

 This is the profit maximisation rule.